 Crooked or misaligned teeth don't only affect children's appearances and self-esteem, they can also put their oral health and general health at risk.
 Catching orthodontic problems early improves the chance of your child having a healthy smile they can be happy with.

-If your child's dentist thinks they might have an orthodontic problem, they may recommend an assessment or refer them to a specialist orthodontist.
-They can recommend the most suitable orthodontic treatment to help them and give you all the information you need to decide if it's the right choice.
+If your child's dentist thinks they might have an orthodontic problem, they may recommend an assessment to recommend the most suitable orthodontic treatment to help them and give you all the information you need to decide if it's the right choice.

 Most orthodontic treatments begin after a child has grown all of their permanent teeth, around the age of 11 to 13.
 Since the teeth and jaws are still developing at this age, braces have a higher chance of success for straightening teeth and correcting bites.

 Orthodontic problems may be diagnosed at a younger age if your child's dentist thinks they could benefit from early intervention.
 Issues such as crooked, protruding or misaligned teeth may be detected as early as 7 to 9 years.
 Addressing these problems early could also help the permanent teeth growing beneath.